KhaledMidian/Performance_Management_System/Docs/business-process.md

 ---

-## Edge Case 2 — Manager Reviews After Employee Resubmission
+## Edge Case 2 — Concurrent Approval by Multiple Managers

 ### Scenario

-A manager opens a Pending measurement review screen while the employee submits an updated version before approval occurs.
+Two managers open the same Pending measurement simultaneously and both attempt to approve it.

 ### Risk

-Manager approves outdated information.
+The measurement could be reviewed twice, resulting in conflicting updates and inconsistent audit history.

 ### Resolution

-The system always reviews the latest submitted version and maintains version history for audit purposes.
+The system uses optimistic concurrency control through a RowVersion value.
+When the first manager successfully approves the measurement, the RowVersion changes.
+The second approval attempt fails because the submitted RowVersion no longer matches the current value.

+The manager receives a message indicating that the measurement has already been reviewed and must refresh the screen before taking further action.

 ---